Lexogen-Tools/SIRVsuite/README.md

 Another option is to install python packages directly, which is not recommended due to possible dependency conflicts.
 -->

-You can build a docker image by running from a project directory:
+You can build a docker image from the cloned or downloaded SIRVsuite GitHub project.
+From inside the root directory of your local SIRVsuite project workspace execute the following command:

 ```
 docker build . -t 'sirvsuite:latest'
 ```

-Then, you can run the SIRVsuite via command
+Now, you can run SIRVsuite via the following command line

 ```
 docker run -v DATA_DIR_PATH:/data SIRVsuite [-h] -i SAMPLE_SHEET -o OUTPUT_DIR [-a|--all-modules] [--coverage|--ERCC-correlation|--SIRV-concentration] [--experiment-name EXPERIMENT_NAME]